bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Vitamin workover test (blood work up).
 - More money on Mortgage and Credit Cards.
 - Cancel some things (subs we don't need).
+- Change banks...it's a maybe.
+Or take Claire off the savings.

 Grounding
 - Walk.